 Lump Sum vs. Annuity

 A lump sum payment often consists of multiple payments over time.
 A lump sum allows you to collect all of your money at one time.

 On the other hand, an annuity is a series of steady payments that are made at equal intervals over time.
 These time periods could be weekly, monthly or annually.
-An annuity allows you to regularly collect part of your money over a prespecified time frame.
+An annuity allows you to regularly collect part of your money over a pre-specified time frame.

-The Pros and Cons If You Have a Pension
+Pros and Cons If You Have a Pension

 If your employer offers a traditional defined-benefit pension plan, you may have to make a tough choice when you hit retirement.
 Should you take a lump sum or choose monthly annuity payments for the rest of your life, and maybe for the life of your spouse and/or beneficiaries’ lives?